-- g) Development of a strategy to revitalize the traditional arts and handicraft industry in Jamaica, create employment and business opportunities, and offer tourists options to purchase unique, locally-made souvenirs. - h) Design and training initiatives to promote product quality improvement, differentiation and uniqueness are needed important. - i) Development of marketing strategies to target voluntourism, eco and nature tourism, heritage tourism, gastronomy, agro tourism, educational and learning tourism, and domestic tourism - j) Infusion of Team building and change management programmes in training, - k) Leasing of or divesting of state owned assets to individuals or groups who are interested in turning those assets into viable businesses - 1) Development of a media and PR campaign are necessary to reassure markets that Jamaica's communities are safe, welcoming and friendly - m) Improved coordination of existing financing sources for community tourism product development along with additional financial support programmes such as a revolving community tourism fund; - n) Implementation of a Bed and Breakfast Programme - o) Fostering the development of community events and festivals
+- a) Creation of a positive environment for community tourism development.
+Stronger commitment from the Government towards the development of community tourism, as expressed in the Sustainable Tourism Master Plan, the Vision 2030 Tourism Sector Plan and is needed. - b) Fostering the development of domestic tourism market. - c) Implement initiatives geared at job creation, poverty reduction, sustainable livelihoods, empowerment of women and youth, and a sense of pride and ownership within communities. - d) Development of tourism training programmes and capacity building infused with life-long skills in a range of areas to support community tourism enterprise development. - e) Greater coordination between the tourism partners and their programmes, particularly in the areas of training, capacity building and business development areas. - f) Fostering of apprenticeship, mentorship, and coaching programmes as well as on-site training as part of training programmes. - g) Development of a strategy to revitalize the traditional arts and handicraft industry in Jamaica, create employment and business opportunities, and offer tourists options to purchase unique, locally-made souvenirs. - h) Design training initiatives to promote product quality improvement, differentiation and uniqueness are needed important. - i) Development of marketing strategies to target voluntourism, eco and nature tourism, heritage tourism, gastronomy, agro tourism, educational and learning tourism, and domestic tourism - j) Infusion of Team building and change management programmes in training, - k) Leasing of or divesting of state owned assets to individuals or groups who are interested in turning those assets into viable businesses - 1) Development of a media and PR campaign are necessary to reassure markets that Jamaica's communities are safe, welcoming and friendly - m) Improved coordination of existing financing sources for community tourism product development along with additional financial support programmes such as a revolving community tourism fund; Leveraging diapora investment in communities - n) Establishment of a clear and supporting policy/regulatory framework for Bed and Breakfast subsector - o) Fostering the development of community events and festivals - p) Exploration of applicability of sustainable tourism and environmental certification schemes as mechanisms to support community tourism.